joseph-j-k/joseph-j-k/README.md

 ## <picture><img src = "https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width = 50px></picture> **About me**

   <br>
+  This is the place where I opensource stuff and break things 🤣 🔭  I’m currently working on something cool 😉
   - A passionate Self-taught Full Stack developer
   - Playing CTF's at spare time
   - Currently learning New Technology by Self